When is New Student Orientation 2021 and what will I be doing throughout the week?

 Are there New Student Orientation events specifically for parents, transfer students, commuter students, etc.?

 Yes.
-Throughout New Student Orientation there will be parent sessions that take place concurrently with student sessions.
-There will also be parallel sessions for residents and commuters, and freshman and transfer students, which address topics specific to each group.
+Previous to and throughout New Student Orientation there will be family and supporter sessions that take place.
+There will also be parallel sessions for residents and commuters, and freshmen and transfer students, which address topics specific to each group.
 Refer to the Schedule page for more specific information about these sessions.

 How do I find a job on campus?